khaors/geocompr/main.md

 Which state has the longest border and which has the shortest?
 Hint: The `st_length` function computes the length of a `LINESTRING` or `MULTILINESTRING` geometry.

-1. Subset points higher than 3100 meters in New Zealand (the `nz_height` object).
-Using the new object:
-    - Count numbers of the highest points in grid cells with a resolution of 3 km.
-    - Find maximum elevation value for grid cells with a resolution of 3 km.

 1. Aggregate the raster counting high points in New Zealand (created in the previous exercise), reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
     - Resample the lower resolution raster back to a resolution of 3 km.
 How have the results changed?
     - Name two advantages and disadvantages of reducing raster resolution.

-1. Polygonize the `grain` dataset and filter all squares representing clay.
-    - Name two advantages and disadvantages of vector data over raster data.
-    -  At which points would it be useful to convert rasters to vectors in your work?

 <!-- advances exercise - rotate nz as a whole - union new zeleand and rotate it around its centroid by 180 degrees -->